Festivals & Celebrations

 - gratitude at harvest time;

-- the courage, strength, and perseverance of Michaelmas;
+- the courage, strength, and perseverance of the Autumnal Equinox;

-- the quiet hope and anticipation of Advent;
+- the quiet hope and anticipation of the Winter Solstice;

-- the love and light of Christmas and Hanukkah;
+- the love and light of the New Year;

-- the transformation, miracle, and rebirth of Easter, Passover, and Springtime;
+- the transformation, miracle, and rebirth of Springtime;

-These qualities are expressed in the celebration itself through the power of pictures, songs, stories, drama, and ritual, thus providing nourishment for body, soul, and spirit.
+These qualities are expressed in the celebration itself through the power of pictures, songs, stories, plays, and gathering together as a community – thus providing nourishment for body, soul, and spirit.

 Mangrove School of Sarasota Seasonal Festivals

-The Autumn Festival of Michaelmas celebrates our ability to conquer the powers of darkness by overcoming our fears and developing a strong and brave free will.
+The Autumn Equinox Festival, which celebrates our ability to conquer the powers of darkness by overcoming our fears and developing a strong and brave free will.
 Through great symbolism, children are taught to stand for what is good and true, overcome obstacles and have courage for their tasks.

-Spiral Garden has become the symbol for light returning and a tradition for nursery through the primary grades in our community.
-The Spiral Garden is a journey inward toward awareness of the eternal light within each of us and all humanity.
-Celebrated at the advent of the Winter season with tropical greens and candlelight, the Spiral Garden honors spiritual rituals from around the world that also reflect the rich diversity of our community.
+The Winter Spiral has become the symbol for light returning and a tradition for the families in our community.
+The Spiral is a journey inward toward awareness of the eternal light within each of us and all humanity.

 Festival of May is resplendent with flowers, wreath-making and Maypole dancing to celebrate the coming of summer.
-Parents and children share in the creation of wreaths, song, and dance, followed by a picnic incorporating local, organic and seasonal harvest.
+Parents and children share in the creation of wreaths, song, and dance, followed by a spectacular sunset at Siesta Key beach.